-Santa Ana is a big city located in the state of California.
-The city has a population of 333,605 inhabitants.
-Santa Ana has a population density of 12,290 people per square mile.
-This would be considered well above the national population density level.
+Santa Ana, California is a highly populated city with a population of 333,605 residents.
+In Santa Ana, there are 12,290 people per square mile, which is well above the national population density average.
 More than a quarter of the residents of Santa Ana identify themselves as Hispanic or Latino, and 71% of the population speak Spanish as their primary or secondary language.
-Santa Ana could be a great place for young adults and students as the average age of 31 years old is below the nation’s average.
+With an average age of 31 years old, Santa Ana could be a great place to live for young adults as this age is well below the national average.

 |Average one way commute||25min||28min||26min|

 |Workers who drive to work||73.1%||73.5%||76.4%|